gill2984/gill2984/README.md

 #### Created by Kevin Gill

 ### General Approach
-Created in AWS API Gateway, coded in Node.js using Lambda, used DynamoDB for the database.
+Created in AWS API Gateway, coded in Node.js using Lambda, used DynamoDB (NoSQL) for the database.

 Using PostMan, Get, Post, Delete, Patch commands can be used.